 - Uzbek: In Uzbekistan, with plans to transition to Latin script.

-- Kyrgyz: In Kyrgyzstan, also transitioning to Latin script.
+- Kyrgyz: In Kyrgyzstan, it is also transitioning to Latin script.

-- Tajik: Official in Tajikistan, where it’s written in the Tajik variant of Cyrillic.
+- Tajik: Official in Tajikistan, written in the Tajik variant of Cyrillic.

 More on travel in the Balkans: